thorbenbaerentson/blender_extension_template/README.md

 ```
 python -m pip install atudomain-git --user
 ```
 Replace 'atudomain-git' with the name of the package you want to install.
 Pip should download the package and its dependencies and return with a message indicating success.
-Under Winwdows it should look like this:
+In Winwdows it should look like this:
 ![successfully installation](https://github.com/thorbenbaerentson/blender_extension_template/blob/main/images/install_package.png "Successfull installation")

 ### Locate the package on disk